Introduction

 The process to select UserOperations into the next bundle is as follows:

 - Sort the pending UserOps in decreasing order of incentive.
-In the reference implementation, UserOperations are sorted based on the
+In the reference implementation, UserOperations are sorted based on the maxPriorityFeePerGasvalue.

-value. - Each UserOperation in the sorted list is iterated over.
-While iterating, the following checks are made:
+- Each UserOperation in the sorted list is iterated over.
+While iterating, the following checks are made:- If the paymasterorfactoryis banned, the UserOperation is dropped from the mempool

-has been throttled to limit the number of UserOperations from them, the UserOperation is skipped for the current bundle - If there's already a UserOperation from the same
+- If the paymasterorfactoryhas been throttled to limit the number of UserOperations from them, the UserOperation is skipped for the current bundle

-added to the bundle in the previous iterations, the UserOperation is skipped for the current bundle. - The UserOperation is again validated by simulating it.
+- The UserOperation is again validated by simulating it.
 If the simulation fails now, the UserOperation is dropped from the pool

-- If the UserOperation accesses the storage of a
+- If the UserOperation accesses the storage of a senderfrom the UserOperations already included from previous iterations, it is skipped

-from the UserOperations already included from previous iterations, it is skipped - If the cumulative gas from all the UserOps accepted so far is less than the maximum Gas the bundle can have, skips the current UserOperation and stops iterating over the remaining ones.
+- If the cumulative gas from all the UserOps accepted so far is less than the maximum Gas the bundle can have, skips the current UserOperation and stops iterating over the remaining ones.

-balance is not sufficient to sponsor all the UserOperations if the current is also added to the bundle
+- Skips the UserOperation if the paymasterbalance is not sufficient to sponsor all the UserOperations if the current is also added to the bundle

 - If the